AdiletN/API_Apps/movie/README.md

-Movie App
+# Movie App

-The Movie App is a web application that allows users to explore and manage movies.
-Users can search for movies, sort them, and manage their personalized watchlist.
-The app provides detailed information about each movie, including the poster, overview, release date, and ratings.
+The Movie App is a web-based application designed to help users explore and manage movies efficiently.
+With this app, users can search for movies, sort them according to their preferences, and maintain a personalized watchlist.
+The app provides comprehensive details about each movie, including the poster, overview, release date, and ratings.

-Features
+## Features

-Movie Search: Users can search for movies by title using the search bar.
+- Movie Search: Easily search for movies by entering a title in the search bar.
-Sorting Options: Users can sort movies by popularity or release date to organize the movie list.
+- Sorting Options: Organize movies by popularity or release date using sorting options.
-Watchlist: Users can add movies to a watchlist and remove them as desired.
-The watchlist is saved in local storage to persist across sessions.
+- Watchlist Management: Add and remove movies from a personalized watchlist, which is stored in local storage to ensure persistence across sessions.
-Detailed Movie Information: Each movie has a detailed view showing the poster, description, release date, ratings, and vote count.
+- Detailed Movie Information: View detailed information for each movie, including the poster, description, release date, ratings, and vote count.

-How to Run the Application
+## How to Run the Application

-Clone the repository or download the project files to your local machine.
+1. Clone or Download: Clone the repository or download the project files to your local machine.
-Open the project folder and locate the index.html file.
+2. Locate File: Navigate to the project folder and locate the index.html file.
-Open the index.html file in a web browser to start using the app.
+3. Open in Browser: Open the index.html file in a web browser to start using the app.

-Usage
+## Usage

-Search for Movies: Type movie titles into the search bar and see live results.
+- Search for Movies: Enter movie titles into the search bar to view live results.
-Sort Movies: Use the dropdown menu to sort movies by popularity or release date.
+- Sort Movies: Use the dropdown menu to sort movies by popularity or release date for better organization.
-Add or Remove from Watchlist: Click on a movie to see details and add it to your watchlist.
-If it's already in the watchlist, you can remove it.
+- Manage Watchlist: Click on a movie to view its details and add it to your watchlist.
+If the movie is already added, you can remove it from the watchlist.

-The app stores your watchlist in the browser's local storage, so it remains available even when you close and reopen the app.
+The app uses the browser's local storage to keep your watchlist saved, making it accessible even after you close and reopen the app.

-Additional Information
+## Additional Information

-The application is built with HTML, CSS, and JavaScript.
+- The application is built using HTML, CSS, and JavaScript.
-Local storage is used to persist the user's watchlist across sessions.
+- It leverages local storage to ensure your watchlist is persistent across different sessions.